Recent developments in mathematical aspects of relativistic fluids: Rough solutions to the relativistic Euler equations

 Thus, we begin by assuming an isentropic fluid, i.e., $s=\text{constant}$, so that $\D=0$.
 In this case $\C$ is given exactly by $\C = e^{-\hat{h}} \curl \Omega$, i.e., the $\dots$ terms in \eqref{E:Modified_vorticity_of_vorticity_classical} vanish (see equation (1.3.13a) in \cite{Speck-2019}).
 We will further ignore the $e^{-\hat{h}}$ term, which is lower order, and write $\C \sim \curl \Omega$ (see Remark \ref{R:Trading_C_for_curl_Omega} below).

-For the classical compressible Euler system, equations analogue to those of Theorem \ref{T:New_formulation} were found by Luk and Speck \cite{Speck-2019,Luk-Speck-2020}.
-In our simplified setting, and writing schematically, these equations read (recall Section \ref{S:Notation_conventions} for the difference between $\partial$ and $\bar{\partial}$):
+For the classical compressible Euler system, equations analogue to those of Theorem \ref{T:New_formulation} were found by \cite{Speck-2019,Luk-Speck-2020}.
+In our simplified setting, and writing schematically, these equations read (recall Sect.~\ref{S:Notation_conventions} for the difference between $\partial$ and $\bar{\partial}$):